TITLE Assistant Director, Residence Life, Housing and Dining Services-Facilities and Operations

 26. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-27. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Residence Life and Services.
+27. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Director of Residence Life and Services.

 28. Supports the Department of Residence Life, Housing and Dining Services by performing all other duties as assigned.

 The Assistant Director, Residence Life, Housing and Dining Services-Facilities and Operations is supervised by the Director of Residence Life, Housing, and Dining Services and supervises the Coordinator of Residence Life, Housing and Dining Services-Facilities and Operations, Residence Hall Directors, Custodial Supervisors, the Vending Services Assistant, the Access Control Specialist, the Locksmith, office staff, graduate assistants, and clerical staff.

 OFFICE OF HUMAN RESOURCES